-Pharmacy assistants help pharmacists order, prepare and dispense medicines.
-See how you could use your customer service skills in a pharmacy.
+Pharmacy assistants help pharmacists and pharmacy technicians order, prepare and dispense medicines.

 A pharmacy is where medicines are stored, prepared and dispensed.
 Medicines are the most common treatments offered to NHS patients.

-Pharmacy assistants work as part of a pharmacy team under the direction of a registered pharmacist.
-The work includes:
+You’ll work as part of a pharmacy team under the direction of a registered pharmacist.
+You’ll work with patients every day and help with their prescriptions.
+You’ll also answer their questions, either face-to-face or over the phone.

 - able to pay attention to detail

-- able to read and carry out instruction
+- able to read and carry out instructions

 - to be interested in people’s health